conan7882/CNN-Visualization/class_activation_map/README.md

   2. The images have to be color images with 3 channels.

-  3. May not work well on low resolution images, since all the images will be rescale to 224 x 224 for training.
+  3. May not work well on low resolution images, since all the images will be rescaled to 224 x 224 for training.

 Finetuning pre-trained VGG19 for your own dataset: